myworkpage/iossamples/README.md

 6. Account and Console Setup
 Should this test app be created under our existing Google Play Console account or a separate internal/testing account?

+'$Token' is not recognized as an internal or external command, operable program or batch file.
+'Write-Host' is not recognized as an internal or external command, operable program or batch file.
+'Get-ChildItem' is not recognized as an internal or external command, operable program or batch file.
+'Write-Host' is not recognized as an internal or external command, operable program or batch file.
+##[error]Cmd.exe exited with code '1'.